 FFSF talks are luncheons held on the second Monday of each month from September through May at the Wyndham Garden Conference Center (formerly the Paramount Hotel and Conference Center).
 Guest speakers are given 30 minutes for their presentation and another 30 minutes for questions.
 Views expressed by the speakers are not necessarily those of FFSF.
 Forum programs are recorded and rebroadcast on WUFT-FM and WJUF-FM at 3:00 PM on the last Saturday of each month.

 Please register for the talks since seating is limited.
 The buffet luncheon is served at 11:30 AM, and presentations begin promptly at 12:00 PM.
-The cost of the luncheon is $18.00.
+The cost of the luncheon is $20.00 and is payable by cash or check at the door.
 Non-dining observers are welcome to attend at no cost.

 11:30am - 1:00pm